 But what if you don't have a $15 awesome-o cleaver in your arsenal already?
 What options are out there for you?

-Despite its name and appearance, lightweight Chinese cleavers, like the Chinese Chef's Cleaver ($45.95) pictured on the right are not actually cleavers in the Western chef's sense of the word.
+Despite its name and appearance, lightweight Chinese cleavers, like the Chinese Chef's Cleaver ($45.95), are not actually cleavers in the Western chef's sense of the word.
 Rather than heavy duty chopping work, they are in fact the Chinese chef's version of an extremely versatile chef's knife.
 The carbon steel blades can be sharpened for precise knife work, the flat can be used for pounding and mashing aromatics like garlic and ginger, the rounded handle is used as a pestle for grinding spices, the blunt back edge is used for tenderizing meat, and the wide flat blade makes it ideal for transferring chopped ingredients from cutting board to wok.
 Unfortunately, it also requires a completely different skill set than Western Knives, which is beyond the scope of this article.

 If you want one of these puppies, you probably already know it.
 For those of you looking for a real bone-splitting cleaver, move along.